 Our Proven Approach

 While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
 Using a combination of study strategies, tactics and tips, our tutoring experts in the Roanoke and Lynchburg region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

-Boosting Skills and Confidence
+Building Skills, Boosting Confidence

-- Academic and strategic planning for setting short-term and long-term projects and goals.
+- Strategic planning for setting short-term and long term-goals.

-- Organizational habits for setting up a personal study area, organizing schoolwork, setting personal expectations and using an academic planner.
+- Better organization for tackling coursework, optimizing a personal study area, setting personal expectations and utilizing an academic planner.

 - How to use active listening.

 - How to identify teacher expectations and priorities.